jealouscloud/noaha.org/content/blog/motivations.md

 id: 6
 ---

-I've always taken quite a great deal of pride in the things I produce.
+I've always taken a great deal of pride in the things I produce.
 It's not just that I made it, usually it's that I felt like I had the _time_ to make it _right_.